 1999-2006 TVR Tuscan Speed Six

-The TVR Tuscan Speed Six went into production early in 1999/2000 and was in independent UK vehicle maker’s most significant car.
-It has a large straight six engine.
-The engine makes more room in the footwells for the driver and passenger’s feet and it allows for unique pedal layout.
-The car probably is quicker than the 420bhp, 4.5 litre Cerbera from TVR although it’s design would make recording on the track difficult.
-Since this car, TVR have been making inroads into the initial order bank of 1600 deposits in order to bring the waiting list down to manageable proportions.
-While many of those orders were from TVR’s existing customers, a far larger proportion than ever before were from people who decided to transfer their allegiance away from mass manufacturers.
+The TVR Tuscan Speed Six went into production early in 1999/2000 and was an independent UK vehicle maker’s most significant car.
+It has a large straight-six engine.
+The engine makes more room in the footwells for the driver and passenger’s feet and it allows for a unique pedal layout.
+The car probably is quicker than the 420bhp, 4.5 liter Cerbera from TVR, although its design would make recording on the track difficult.
+Since this car, TVR has been making inroads into the initial order bank of 1600 deposits to bring the waiting list down to manageable proportions.
+While many of those orders were from TVR’s existing customers, a far more significant proportion than ever before were from people who decided to transfer their allegiance away from mass manufacturers.
 Due to emissions and safety standards in the US, this car has never been spotted in the US.

-For fans and collectors with adequate time and money, there are ways around this.
-The National Highway Traffic and Safety Administration (NHTSA) states that if a car is not being imported by a business entity, that is, if a private citizen plans the import, there are certain stipulations that must be met.
+There are ways around this for fans and collectors with adequate time and money.
+The National Highway Traffic and Safety Administration (NHTSA) states that if a business entity is not importing a car, that is, if a private citizen plans the import, there are specific stipulations that they must meet.
 These vehicles can be imported for show and display, provided they meet the following requirements:

-- No other vehicle of the same make, model, and model year has been determined eligible for importation under 49 CFR Part 593, which pertains to importation of vehicles by business entities.
+- No other vehicle of the same make, model and model year has been determined eligible for importation under 49 CFR Part 593, which pertains to the importation of vehicles by business entities.

 - The vehicle is not currently in production.